keyamoni05866/portfolio-backend/README.md

 ## Introduction

-This is a Car Rental Reservation System management backend api creation project, which is using Mongoose for MongoDB interaction and Node.js for server, also used TypeScript.
+This is Portfolio backend api creation project, which is using Mongoose for MongoDB interaction and Node.js for server, also used TypeScript.

 ## Features